- The type and amount of chemotherapy affects how well your ovaries will work.

 In menstruating women, the pituitary gland in the brain can sense if the ovaries are making the right amounts of estrogen.
 If a woman is not getting her period and there is no estrogen being made, the pituitary gland in the brain will release a hormone called the follicle-stimulating hormone (FSH).
 This hormone sends a signal to the ovaries telling them to start making estrogen.

 Your ovaries should respond to this signal and begin to release estrogen.
-When the estrogen is released, the pituitary gland then stops sending out FSH and the level of FSH in your blood stream decreases.
-However, if you have POI, your ovaries can't make normal amounts of estrogen so the amount of FSH in your blood stays very high.
+When the estrogen is released, the pituitary gland then stops sending out FSH and the level of FSH in your blood stream lowers.
+However, if you have POI, your ovaries can’t make estrogen so the amount of FSH in your blood stays very high.

 Is POI permanent?